realworldocaml/book/book/garbage-collector/README.md

 the main free list.
 The free list is queried for the smallest block that is at least as large as the allocation requested.

-Best fit allocation is the default allocation mechanism.
+Best-fit allocation is the default allocation mechanism.
 It represents a good trade-off between the allocation cost (in terms of CPU work) and heap fragmentation.